bhartiy/learnsellacious/pages/35.global-configurations/shippment/docs.md

 <br>**Flat shipment fee**: Choose whether this product has a flat fee for shipment or cost is decided using the available shipping rules.
 If you want to charge flat shipping then click on the yes, charge a flat shipping cost and if you don’t want to use defined shipping rules then click on the No, Use defined shipping rules.
 <br>**Flat fee amount**: The amount which is considered as the flat fee while shipment.
 It can be represented as in the currency value.
 You can add the amount here.This option will occured only when the flat shipment fee is considered as the charge a flat shipping cost.
 <br>**Tax/Discount in shipping**: Include taxes and discount while shipping for entire cart.
 If you want to add the tax/discount then click on the ‘yes’ button and if you don’t want to add the tax/discount then click on the ‘No’ Button.
-<br>**Shipping selection in Checkout**: Choose whether the shipping method selection will be available for each item in the cart separately or just once for the entire cart.Each item will be applied as the shipping rule.
-Choose yes if you want to apply the Flat shipping or the defined shipping rule.
+<br>**Shipping selection in Checkout**: You can Choose selection type for shipping:
+* **Product Wise**: Shipping method selection will be available for each item in the cart separately.
+* **Cart Wise**: Shipping method selection will be available just once for the entire cart.
+* **Seller Wise**: Shipping method selection will be available for each seller in cart separately.

-**Shipping cost calculation**: Choose how do you want to calculate the shipping cost.
+<br>**Shipping cost calculation**: Choose how do you want to calculate the shipping cost.
 It consists of entire cart as one, group items by seller, Individual items.
 * **Entire cart as one**: You can calculate the shipping cost in entire cart as one.
 That means you can apply the shipping cost to all the products which is presented in the cart.
 * **Group items by seller**: If the seller is one and number of items are to be in group wise then
 * **Individual items**: How much shipping cost for shipping an individual item.